p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 the particular user owns.
 Furthermore, it requires for the user to hold the asset to be available for the usage at any time.
 That means the asset becomes a highly valuable, but also it becomes the non-available for the newcomers one.
-So, seems like, no newcoming applications are welcomed to be built with EOS.
+So no newcoming applications are welcomed to be built with EOS.

-Cyberway introduces some changes.
+Striving to eliminate these inconveniences Cyberway introduces some changes.

 The bandwitdh accounting is split to the couple of categories: